haowang020110/ColIAGS/README.md

 # ColIAGS

-ICME 2026 论文官方代码（camera-ready 信息待更新）。
-Official implementation of our **ICME 2026** paper (camera-ready info will be updated).
+Official implementation of our **ICME 2026** paper (camera-ready information will be updated).

-本仓库提供一个面向内镜/结肠镜场景的 **深度监督**、**scaffold/anchor-based 3D Gaussian Splatting** 训练框架，包含数据读取、训练、渲染与评估（PSNR / SSIM / LPIPS / Depth MSE）。
+This repository provides a **depth-supervised**, **scaffold/anchor-based 3D Gaussian Splatting** pipeline for endoscopic and colonoscopy scenes, including dataset loading, training, rendering, and evaluation with **PSNR / SSIM / LPIPS / Depth MSE**.

 <p align="center">
   <img src="assets/methodv3.png" width="900" />